-- FDA requests U.S. licensee cease distribution of PENNSAID sample bottles due to concerns of incorrect administration by patients
+- U.S. licensee resumes distribution of PENNSAID sample bottles

-MISSISSAUGA, ON, Nov.
-14, 2011 /CNW/ -Nuvo Research Inc. (TSX: NRI), a specialty pharmaceutical company dedicated to building a portfolio of products for the topical treatment of pain and the development of its immune modulating drug candidate WF10, today announced that its U.S. marketing partner, Mallinckrodt Inc., a Covidien company, has advised Nuvo that, at the request of the U.S. Food and Drug Administration (FDA), Mallinckrodt has ceased distribution of 15 mL sample bottles of Pennsaid to U.S. healthcare professionals.
-Mallinckrodt is the subsidiary of Covidien that holds the U.S. marketing rights to PENNSAID and that deals with the FDA in all matters respecting PENNSAID.
-Mallinckrodt has advised Nuvo that it had previously submitted to the FDA five reports of patients who had used an incorrect route of drug administration with PENNSAID topical solution either orally (into the mouth) or optically (into the eye) using the 15 mL sample bottle.
-PENNSAID is a topical solution approved only for direct application to the skin overlying the knee for the treatment of the signs and symptoms of osteoarthritis (OA) of the knee.
-There were no serious adverse outcomes in these five patients, and in all reported confirmed cases, the adverse events that resulted from the improper route of administration were resolved.
+In November 2011, at the request of the U.S. Food and Drug Administration (FDA), Mallinckrodt voluntarily ceased distribution of the sample bottles in response to six reports of patients who had used the 15 mL sample bottle to incorrectly administer PENNSAID topical solution either orally (into the mouth) or optically (into the eye).
+PENNSAID is a topical solution approved for direct application to the skin overlying the knee for the treatment of the signs and symptoms of osteoarthritis (OA) of the knee.
+There were no serious adverse outcomes in these patients, and in all reported confirmed cases, all of the adverse events that resulted from the improper route of administration were resolved.

-PENNSAID (diclofenac sodium topical solution, 1.5% w/w) is an FDA approved nonsteroidal anti-inflammatory drug (NSAID) indicated for the treatment of the signs and symptoms of OA of the knee(s).
-PENNSAID is currently recommended for topical application of 40 drops 4 times per day to the front, back and sides of the knee.
+PENNSAID (diclofenac sodium topical solution, 1.5% w/w) is an FDA approved non-steroidal anti-inflammatory drug (NSAID) indicated for the treatment of the signs and symptoms of OA of the knee(s).
+PENNSAID is currently recommended for topical application of 40 drops 4 times per day to the affected knee(s).
 Additional information for U.S. patients and physicians is available at www.pennsaid.com.